 Spring can be a great option temperature-wise, but the unpredictable bursts of rain have been known to spoil the plans of many Denver visitors.
 If you're feeling lucky, though, you can take advantage of the low number of tourists and get some cheap accommodation.

 If there's one thing Denver's known for, it's the food and alcohol, and most of the city's festivals take place in the fall.
-The temperatures are also a lot more moderate this time of year (about 70 degrees on average), making fall the most accessible season for a visit.
+The temperatures are also a lot more moderate this time of year (about 70 degrees on average), making fall the most pleasant season for a visit.